 A problem becomes a social issue when it concerns a significant number of people in a society.
 Certain social issues are particular to teenagers.
 You might remember some of them from your own teenagehood.
-However, the times are a-changing; the emergence of the internet has solved several problems but created or aggravated a handful of them.
+However, the times are a-changing.
+The emergence of the internet has solved several problems but created or aggravated a handful of them.
 That’s why in this article, I’m going to give you a heads-up about the social issues among teenagers in the age of the internet.

 Since teenagers, with their minds and bodies still developing, lack the knowledge, experience, and means an adult has when facing social issues, they’re more vulnerable than adults.
-As a parent, it’s of uppermost importance to know what they are and help your teen deal with them.
+As a parent, it’s of utmost importance to know what they are and help your teen deal with them.
 After introducing each social issue among teens, I’m going to give you tips to help your teen avoid them.

 Cyberbullying